stanford-mast/pocket/README.md

 Please refer to the Pocket OSDI'18 paper:

-Ana Klimovic, Yawen Wang, Patrick Stuedi, Animesh Trivedi, Jonas Pfefferle, and Christos Kozyrakis. **Pocket: Ephemeral Storage for Serverless Analytics.** In *Proceedings of the USENIX Symposium on Operating Systems Design and Implementation* (OSDI'18).
+Ana Klimovic, Yawen Wang, Patrick Stuedi, Animesh Trivedi, Jonas Pfefferle, and Christos Kozyrakis. **Pocket: Elastic Ephemeral Storage for Serverless Analytics.** In *Proceedings of the USENIX Symposium on Operating Systems Design and Implementation* (OSDI'18).